 It’s been a long couple of years.
 You deserve a vacation.
 It’s time to travel!
 October is the time of the year for a road trip!
-Now is the time to start planning your awesome holiday.
-Only one thing… How do you decide where to go?
-Here’s ten ideas to help you get started on your self-guided driving tour.
+Now is the time to start planning your fantastic holiday.
+Only one thing, how do you decide where to go?
+Here are ten ideas to help you get started on your self-guided driving tour.

 Let’s start with a classic.
 Yellowstone is THE quintessential national park experience.
-You probably know it as the home of Old Faithful, but there’s dozens of other geysers, waterfalls, and hot springs to discover!
+You probably know it as the home of Old Faithful, but there are dozens of other geysers, waterfalls, and hot springs to discover!
 And the local wildlife loves it too.
-Yellowstone is home to the biggest population of grizzly bears in the contiguous U.S., and it’s the only place in the country you’ll still find wild bison.
+Yellowstone is home to the most significant population of grizzly bears in the contiguous U.S., and it’s the only place in the country you’ll still find wild bison.